Recurrence statistics for the space of Interval Exchange maps and the Teichm\"uller flow on the space of translation surfaces: Background and notation

-The previous lemma implies by Hennion's theorem \cite{Hennion} that $P$ is quasi-compact and has an essential spectral radius strictly less than 1 when acting on the space $V_{\alpha}$.
+Lemma~\ref{lem:LY} implies by Hennion's theorem \cite{Hennion} that $P$ is quasi-compact and has an essential spectral radius strictly less than 1 when acting on the space $V_{\alpha}(Y)$.
 To prove (a), it is then sufficient to prove that $1$ is a simple eigenvalue of $P$, and that there is no other eigenvalue on the unit circle.
 Let then $\phi \in V_{\alpha}$ be an eigenvector of $P$ for the eigenvalue $\lambda \in \C$ with $| \lambda | = 1$.
-From previous works by Morita \cite{Morita} and Pollicott \cite{Pollicott}, we know that $P$ has an essential spectral radius strictly less than $1$ when acting on the space of Holder functions.
-This shows that $\phi$ is itself Holder continuous, and then $\phi$ is a multiple of $h_B$ and $\lambda = 1$ by Lemma 2.3 in \cite{Pollicott}.
+From standard results, see for instance Aaronson \cite{Aaronson}, we know that $P$ has an essential spectral radius strictly less than $1$ when acting on the space of Lipschitz functions.
+This shows that $\phi$ is itself Lipschitz continuous, and then $\phi$ is a multiple of $h$ and $\lambda = 1$.